vuikit/vuikit/README.md

 ## Documentation and examples

-We have setup a live demo at [http://vuikit.github.io/vuikit](http://vuikit.github.io/vuikit) with technical information for each component.

-We also have a [codepen](http://codepen.io/miljan/pen/YWXVKj) available as a playground.
+There is a live demo at [http://vuikit.github.io/vuikit](http://vuikit.github.io/vuikit) with technical information about each component.
+As well as a [codepen](http://codepen.io/miljan/pen/YWXVKj) playground.

 ## Dependencies